chisyliu/GnnPmbTracker/README.md

 This is the repo for GNN-PMB Tracker.
 The result of GNN-PMB + centerpoint detection from nuScenes validation data could be seen in gnnpmb_centerpoint_validation_result.out.

-* See more details from our paper: Jianan Liu*, Liping Bai*, Yuxuan Xia, Tao Huang, Bing Zhu, "GNN-PMB: A Simple but Effective Online 3D Multi-Object Tracker without Bells and Whistles" (https://arxiv.org/abs/2206.10255)
+* See more details from our paper: Jianan Liu*, Liping Bai*, Yuxuan Xia, Tao Huang, Bing Zhu, Qing-Long Han, "GNN-PMB: A Simple but Effective Online 3D Multi-Object Tracker without Bells and Whistles" (https://arxiv.org/abs/2206.10255)

 If you find our paper or code useful for you, please consider cite us by: